Sergio Iacobucci Sergio Iacobucci

 Notion launched in 2013 as a no-code app builder.
 Nearly died.
 Relaunched in 2016 as an "all-in-one workspace."
 Same technology.
 Different context.
 That’s a $10B+ business today.

 Positioning is not a tagline.
-It's the foundation your pipeline, close rates, customer quality and product direction sit on.
+It's the foundation that your pipeline, close rates, customer success and product direction sit on.

 92% of B2B buyers start with at least one vendor already in mind.
 41% have a single preferred vendor before any evaluation begins (Forrester, 2024).
 95% of the time, the winner was on the buyer's day-one shortlist (6sense).

 Your buyer is building a shortlist that needs to look informed when they bring it back to the business.
 If your story is unclear or sounds like the three other vendors they're evaluating, you won't make it.
-You'll never know you were excluded.
-There will just be this draaaag that doesn’t feel like the rocketship you intended it to be.
+You'll never know you were excluded because you never got a seat at the table.
+There will just be this draaaag that doesn’t feel like the rocketship business you intended it to be.

 Is there one buyer?
 No. Usually 10-11 stakeholders, each with their own priorities.
 In 79% of purchases, the CFO makes the final call (Forrester).
-Your story needs to survive translation through layers.
+Your story needs to survive translation through many complicated layers.

-But start with your champion: the person who found you and will carry your case internally.
+The person who found you and will carry your case internally.
 Make the story so clear they can repeat it without you in the room.
-Build for everyone else after.
+Arm them with what they need to defend your solution when you’re not there.
+Once you’ve nailed this then build for the subsequent buyers in the buying group.

 Most startups jump straight to writing messaging (the words) without doing the work underneath (the thinking).
 That's writing the ad before you know who you're selling to.
-It’s tempting because execution feels like progress but it’s not.
-Here’s the flow:
+Or redoing the homepage for the 3rd time this year because it will solve all your problems.
+It’s tempting because execution feels like progress but unfortunately it’s not and it’s slower in the long run.

 Form the right team